 |3. ||High-Throughput Phenotyping of Big Agricultural Data for Improved Crop Selection Slides (PDF)|

-Soumyashree Kar, Indian Institute of Technology Bombay, India
+Soumyashree Kar, Centre of Studies in Resources Engineering, Indian Institute of , India

 Big agricultural data is generated from large breeding experiments which simultaneously phenotype multiple traits.
 These large field-based High-Throughput Phenotyping (HTP) experiments are essentially conducted in breeding programmes under non-controlled environments to assess the diversity among genotypes (and subsequent crop selection), in terms of their phenotypes.
 However, differences in micro-agro-climatic conditions results in different phenotypic values of the same genotype in different replications (located randomly).
 Hence, it becomes necessary to normalize the differences and statistically segregate the genotypes.
 A statistical and quantitative spatial analysis methodology is adopted for succinct extraction of genotypic clusters.
 The developed method both pre-processes the big input dataset and spatially models the phenotypic values for efficient and optimal grouping of statistically-similar genotypes, in a single-click process.
 Thus, it successfully executes the 3Vs (volume, velocity and variety) of Big Data and aids crop selection in High Performance Breeding programmes.

 |4. ||Big Data in Little New Zealand Slides (PDF)|

 Matthew Laurenson, New Zealand Institute of Plant & Food Research, New Zealand